Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2010 Ford Escape Transmission

 Transmission complaints are very few on the 2010 Ford Escape.
-Most of the reported problems are mild, such as a slight delay in shifting or intermittent “hard shifting.”
+Most reported problems are mild, such as a slight delay in shifting or intermittent “hard shifting.”

 Routine maintenance, such as transmission fluid changes, usually prevents and resolves these issues.
 If a component, such as a solenoid or sensor, is damaged, replacement usually solves the problem, with repair costs ranging from $200 to $600.